cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 `Finalize` depends on the internal `Unblind` function.
 In this mode, `Finalize` and does not include all inputs listed in {{protocol-overview}}.
-These additional inputs are only useful for the verifiable mode, described in {{verifiable-unblind}}.
+These additional inputs are only useful for the verifiable mode, described in {{verifiable-finalize}}.

 ~~~
 Input: